scottish-government-design-system/designsystem.gov.scot/get-started/installation.md

     <pre><code class="lang-bash">npm install @scottish-government/pattern-library --save-dev</code></pre>

-    You will now have a copy of the Design System's source code in your project's `node_modules` folder.
+    You'll now have a copy of the Design System's source code in your project's `node_modules` folder.

 ## Using the Design System